AlternativeFFFF/Alt-F4/submissions/nauvis_archives_mod_to_vanilla/nauvis_archives_mod_to_vanilla.md

 ![](media/pocket_bots_technology.png)

-*Caption: The Pocket Bots technology screen*
+*Caption: The Pocket Bots technology screen as shown in Factorio 0.12*

 Pocket Bots was released on 21 June 2014 by JamesOFarrell on a Factorio Forums thread called: [*Pocket Bots: Construction bots for your pocket*](https://forums.factorio.com/viewtopic.php?f=190&t=4441&p=33858&hilit=pocket+bots#p33858).
 Of course this mod became very popular and was by many.
 However, JamesOFarrell had to be clever to mod it into the game.
 It seems like he had to create a temporary logistic chest at the players feet for the robots to be able to pick up (or drop) the items.
 There was no other way to pick it up directly from the players inventory.
 It had other quirks as well, like only working outside your roboport coverage, but that is where it typically was most used.